bvkatwijk/bvkatwijk.github.io/vault/Blog/Java - Json Unit Testing.md

 }
 ```

-### Notes
+### Random Testing
-- I like to use random instances as it continuously will validate different data, providing a lot more powerful testing than a fixed-value unit test without having to go full property-based testing.
+I like to use random instances as it continuously will validate different data, providing a lot more powerful testing than a fixed-value unit test without having to go full property-based testing.
--